Cover and variable degeneracy: Applications

-There are mutually adjacent $3$-, $4$- and $5$-cycles in each configuration of \autoref{E}, so the class of graphs without these configurations is a large class, thus they are forbidden in the next theorem. \begin{restatable}[Li and Wang \cite{Li2019}]{theorem}{MRTHREE} Let $G$ be a planar graph without subgraphs isomorphic to the configurations in \autoref{E}.
+Note that there are mutually adjacent $3$-, $4$- and $5$-cycles in each configuration of \autoref{E}.
+Furthermore, \autoref{fig:subfig:a-} is the same with \autoref{fig:subfig:a--}, while \autoref{fig:subfig:b-} is a subgraph of \autoref{fig:subfig:b--} and \autoref{fig:subfig:c--}, so the class of planar graphs without the configurations in \autoref{E} is a larger class, thus they are forbidden in the next theorem. \begin{restatable}[Li and Wang \cite{Li2019}]{theorem}{MRTHREE} Let $G$ be a planar graph without subgraphs isomorphic to the configurations in \autoref{E}.
 Let $H$ be a cover of $G$ and $f$ be a function from $V(H)$ to $\{0, 1, 2\}$.
-If $f(v, 1) + f(v, 2) + \dots + f(v, \kappa) \geq 4$ for each $v \in V(G)$, then $H$ has a strictly $f$-degenerate transversal. \end{restatable}
+If $f(v, 1) + f(v, 2) + \dots + f(v, s) \geq 4$ for each $v \in V(G)$, then $H$ has a strictly $f$-degenerate transversal. \end{restatable}

-The following \autoref{SN1}--\ref{NO4} are direct consequences of \autoref{MRTHREE}. \begin{theorem}[Sittitrai and Nakprasit \cite{arXiv:1807.00815}] Let $G$ be a planar graph without $4$-cycles adjacent to $3$-cycles.
+The following \autoref{SN1}--\ref{NO4} are direct consequences of \autoref{MRTHREE}. \begin{theorem}[Sittitrai and Nakprasit \cite{MR4345150}] Let $G$ be a planar graph without $4$-cycles adjacent to $3$-cycles.
 Let $H$ be a cover of $G$ and $f$ be a function from $V(H)$ to $\{0, 1, 2\}$.
-If $f(v, 1) + f(v, 2) + \dots + f(v, \kappa) \geq 4$ for each $v \in V(G)$, then $H$ has a strictly $f$-degenerate transversal. \end{theorem}
+If $f(v, 1) + f(v, 2) + \dots + f(v, s) \geq 4$ for each $v \in V(G)$, then $H$ has a strictly $f$-degenerate transversal. \end{theorem}

-\begin{theorem}[Sittitrai and Nakprasit \cite{arXiv:1807.00815}] Let $G$ be a planar graph without $4$-cycles adjacent to $3$-cycles.
-If $H$ is a cover of $G$ and $\kappa \geq 2$, then $H$ has a strictly $2$-degenerate transversal. \end{theorem}
+\begin{theorem}[Sittitrai and Nakprasit \cite{MR4345150}] Let $G$ be a planar graph without $4$-cycles adjacent to $3$-cycles.
+If $H$ is a cover of $G$ and $s \geq 2$, then $H$ has a strictly $2$-degenerate transversal. \end{theorem}

 When we give an ID-cover, \autoref{SN1} implies the following results by Borodin and Ivanova \cite{MR2566928}. \begin{theorem}[Borodin and Ivanova \cite{MR2566928}] Let $G$ be a planar graph without $4$-cycles adjacent to $3$-cycles.
-If $f_{1}(v) + f_{2}(v) + \dots + f_{\kappa}(v) \geq 4$ for each $v \in V(G)$, and $f_{i}(v) \in \{0, 1, 2\}$ for each $v \in V(G)$ and $i \in [\kappa]$, then $G$ is $(f_{1}, f_{2}, \dots, f_{\kappa})$-partitionable. \end{theorem}
+If $f_{1}(v) + f_{2}(v) + \dots + f_{s}(v) \geq 4$ for each $v \in V(G)$, and $f_{i}(v) \in \{0, 1, 2\}$ for each $v \in V(G)$ and $i \in [s]$, then $G$ is $(f_{1}, f_{2}, \dots, f_{s})$-partitionable. \end{theorem}

-\begin{theorem} \mbox{} \begin{enumerate}[label = (\roman*)] \item (Borodin and Ivanova \cite{MR2586624}) Every planar graph without $4$-cycles adjacent to $3$-cycles is $4$-choosable. \item (Borodin and Ivanova \cite{MR2566928}) Every planar graph without $4$-cycles adjacent to $3$-cycles has list vertex arboricity at most two. \end{enumerate} \end{theorem}
+\begin{theorem} \text{} \begin{enumerate}[label = (\roman*)] \item (Borodin and Ivanova \cite{MR2586624}) Every planar graph without $4$-cycles adjacent to $3$-cycles is $4$-choosable. \item (Borodin and Ivanova \cite{MR2566928}) Every planar graph without $4$-cycles adjacent to $3$-cycles has list vertex arboricity at most two. \end{enumerate} \end{theorem}

 \begin{theorem}[Raspaud and Wang \cite{MR2408378}] Every planar graph without $4$-cycles has vertex arboricity at most two. \end{theorem}